dhilip143/curten-project/README.md

 ## 📄 License

-Built with Lovable - The AI-powered web app builder.
+Built with Decor - The AI-powered web app builder.

 ---